 It’s easy to forget about a blog post after you’ve published it - especially if it didn’t seem to get much traction then.
-But, an easy and quick way to boost your blog SEO is optimizing your older blog post for SEO once it is published.
-I recommend optimizing old posts on a regular basis, so you can continue improving your blog SEO and search rankings.
+But, an easy and quick way to boost your blog SEO is optimising your older blog post for SEO once it is published.
+I recommend optimising old posts on a regular basis, so you can continue improving your blog SEO and search rankings.

 One way of doing this is by going back to old articles and add newer, fresher external and internal links that are more actual and relevant for now.
 It also has the added bonus of giving your newer articles link juice and allowing visitors to discover them more easily.